 The Risks Delivery Drivers Face

 Delivery drivers face unpredictable work environments every day.
 Not only are these drivers responsible for picking up heavy boxes or cargo and putting it into their vehicle, but they also have to get the cargo back out of the vehicle and to the front door of the consumer.
 Lifting heavy cargo can lead to severe injuries, but delivery drivers also face an increased risk of slip and fall injuries when they are on another person’s property.
 Due to the nature of their job, delivery drivers are more prone to vehicle accidents than other workers.

-It is not uncommon for delivery drivers to sustain the following injuries on-the-job:
+It is not uncommon for delivery drivers to sustain the following injuries on the job:

 In the aftermath of sustaining a work injury, a delivery driver will likely not have the resources or legal experience necessary to defend their case if a claim is denied or delayed.
 An Orange County delivery driver workers’ compensation attorney will be responsible for conducting a thorough investigation into the incident.

 If the employer insists that the delivery driver is an independent contractor and not an employee, this has significant implications when it comes to receiving workers’ compensation.
-Your attorney will use California law to prove a worker should be classified as an employee in order to receive compensation.
+Your work injury attorney will use California law to prove a worker should be classified as an employee in order to receive compensation.

-If you or somebody you love is a delivery driver that has been injured on-the-job, you may need to seek legal assistance to secure the compensation you deserve.
-At DiMarco Araujo Montevideo, we will investigate your case and work to secure any compensation you are entitled to, which can include:
+If you or somebody you love is a delivery driver that has been injured on the job, you may need to seek legal assistance to secure the compensation you deserve.
+At DiMarco | Araujo | Montevideo, we will investigate your case and work to secure any compensation you are entitled to, which can include: